Explore Natural Philosophy

 A bit speculative.
 Still an irrational idea rationally deduced but with some empirical data.

 A bit speculative.
-Grounded in well-established physical theories and supported by high-energy particle physics experiments that test conditions analogous to those of the early universe.
+This era is grounded in well-established physical theories and supported by high-energy particle physics, including experiments that test pieces of the electroweak model and recreate conditions analogous to the early universe.

 was first published on TST 2 years ago.